plus3network/hyena/README.md

 SO when using this library keep that in mind.
 While this library is very similar to Mongoose it's also very different.

-## Why?
-Really Why?

-Well...
-I hate ORMs and I've always hated ORMs until I used Mongoose's ODM.
-I started drinking the Koolaid and realized that I just hated shitty ORMs.
-So there you go...
-That's why!

 ## License